 The table shows that our system uncovered some problems this year.
-On November 30, 2022 and December 1,2022 the turbidity levels entering the City of Syracuse's intake exceeded the maximum allowable standard of 5 Nephelometric Turbidity Units (NTU) due to high winds.
-Turbidity levels reached highs of 8.48 and 7.19 NTUs respectively and triggered an MCL violation (2 day exceedance).
-Notification of this event was made to the public and the Onondaga County Health Department.
+On March 25, 2023 and April 6-7 2023, due to sustained southerly winds, the turbidity levels entering the City of Syracuse's intake exceeded the maximum allowable standard of 5 Nephelometric Turbidity Units (NTU).
+Turbidity levels reached 5.58 NTU on March 25, 2023 which triggered a treatment technique violation (1 day exceedance) and reached 25.27 NTU on April 6, 2023 and stayed elevated to April 7, 2023 which triggered a Maximum Contaminant Level (MCL) violation (2 day exceedance).
+Notification of these events were made to the public and to the Onondaga County Health Department.